-Medieval Institute Publications at Western Michigan University publishes occasional volumes in honor of significant scholars in fields where Medieval Institute Publications has a longstanding interest: vernacular languages, literatures and cultures; social history and prosopography; popular beliefs and their expression.
+Festschriften, Occasional Papers, and Lectures publishes occasional volumes in honor of significant scholars of various fields of humanistic study and the premodern past, including: vernacular languages, literatures and cultures; social history and prosopography; popular beliefs and their expression; and more.
 This series also includes texts of significant public lectures or lecture series in the same fields.

 To submit a proposal or completed manuscript to be considered for publication by Medieval Institute Publications or to learn more about the series, please contact Theresa Whitaker, director and acquisitions editor for this series.